kekkyo/proyect-01-chatbot-bedrockflows/README.md

 ## How it works

-Customer message
-│
-▼
-Classifier (decides: bug_report / faq / other)
-│
-▼
-Condition Node (routes to the right path)
+Customer message → Classifier (decides: bug_report / faq / other) → Condition Node (routes to the right path)

+Routes:
-├── faq → answers using online_shop_faq.md
+-faq → answers using online_shop_faq.md
-├── other → redirects to support phone line
+- other → redirects to support phone line
-└── bug → see note below
+- bug → see note below

 A Guardrail is connected to block harmful content and prompt injection attempts.